• Home

 Q - What are you looking for in an application?

-A - The residency is intended to support practicing and studying artists of all kinds to develop their own personal practice.
-We are looking for applications that demonstrate a desire to make the most of the time and space that the residency would provide.
+A - The residency is intended to support practicing and studying creatives of all kinds to develop their own personal practice.
+We are looking for applications that demonstrate a desire to make the most of the time and space that the residency would provide, with an explanation of your practice and your intentions for the residency.

 Q - Is it possible to apply for less than two weeks?